gauravtiwari21/Terraform_exmaple_wordpress_docker/README.md

 # Terraform_exmaple_wordpress_docker
-Terraform based provisioner to setup wordpress on docker and ansible using mysql RDS
+Terraform based provisioner to setup wordpress on docker and ansible using mysql RDS.
+This code will create a VPC launch an RDS instance with privated access, launch required number of web instances running wordoress docker image and setup ELB with public access.

 # Pre-requisites:
 1. Should have following environment variables set